Read Letters from Esther Wakeman

 A spiritual mentor

 “Thai” means “free,” and Thailand, known as Siam until 1939, prides itself in being the only Southeast Asian nation that was never colonized by a Western power.
 In the 1980s its economy changed from one based primarily on agriculture to one more focused on the industrial and service sectors.
 The economy’s fast growth sent a substantial number of people from Thailand’s rural areas to urban centers.
 More than half a million Thai people are living with HIV/AIDS, a high rate of infection that is partly the result of a large-scale sex industry.
-Nearly 95 percent of the country are Buddhist, 4 percent are Muslim, and fewer than 1 percent are Christian.
+Nearly 95 percent of the population are Buddhist, 4 percent are Muslim, and fewer than 1 percent are Christian.
 Presbyterians began mission work in Thailand in 1840, and Presbyterianism is one of the Protestant traditions that helped form the Church of Christ in Thailand (CCT).
 While the CCT’s membership is relatively small, its work in health, education and social ministries is widely known and appreciated.

 About Esther Wakeman